 The Marin Headlands National Park, managed by the Golden Gate National Recreation Area (GGNRA), is located right off the Golden Gate Bridge on the way to Sausalito from San Francisco in Marin County.
-The most popular area is Fort Cronkhite with Fort Baker on the bay-side, Fort Barry in between, and Tennessee Valley in the northern highlands.
-The Marin Headlands National Park is a large park, too large to see and do everything in one day, even if looking for only barrier-free access.
-Also in the park are some of the GGNRA’s park partners that manage a number of other private properties found within the park, such as the Marine Mammal Center and Headlands Center for the Arts.
+The most popular area is Fort Cronkhite with Fort Baker on the bay side, Fort Barry in between, and Tennessee Valley in the northern highlands.
+The Marin Headlands National Park is large, too large to see and do everything in one day, even if looking for only barrier-free access.
+Also in the park are some of the GGNRA’s park partners that manage several other private properties found within the park, such as the Marine Mammal Center and Headlands Center for the Arts.

 Basic Visitor Tips

 - Visiting Seasons: Open year-round.
 Summers are normally dry.
 In the winter, trails are often saturated and trees can be down, plus other debris may create challenges or barriers.